The

 Internationally, it is a key variety in Australia (over 40,000 hectares) where it is called Shiraz, but it is also present in the United States (California), in Argentina, in Mexico, in New Zealand or even in Italy.
 Its success and adaptation are such that it is now the 6th most planted variety in the world!

-As you can see, Syrah is very popular, and this is beyond our borders.
+You will have understood, therefore, that Syrah is extremely popular, and this beyond our borders.
 But then, what are the qualities of this variety that have allowed such international success?

 The flavors of Syrah